 The company's vendor has filed an execution petition before Faridabad District & Session Judge.
 The company is contesting the matter.
-The company has also approached Hon'ble High Court Chandigarh for stay on above matter.
+The company has also approached Hon'ble High Court Punjab and Haryana for stay on above matter.
 The Respondent has also filed an Instant Application in the matter The Company has also approached Hon'ble High Court Delhi for stay on above matter.
 Further, the Company filed a petition before the Hon'ble Apex Court with regard to contesting of proceeding before District and Session Court, Faridabad.
-The Hon'ble Apex Court had allowed the company petition with granting relief to the Company and parties against the impugned order of Faridabad District Court and asked the Company to deposit INR 50 Lakhs each in two tranches in a gap of two weeks before the Hon'ble High Court for seeking direction for further relief.
-The Company has also deposited the above amount in compliance with the order of Apex Court.
+The Hon'ble Apex Court had allowed the company petition with granting relief to the Company and parties against the impugned order of Faridabad District Court.

 The Municipal Corporation has issued notice to the Builder of Pinnacle Tower for vacating of premises Pinnacle Tower, at Surajkund Faridabad.
 The Builder had obtained interim stay on the order of Municipal Commissioner, Faridabad from Hon'ble High Court Punjab and Haryana.
 The Company also filed a petition against Municipal Corporation & other before the Civil Judge, Senior Division, Faridabad with regard to stay of proceeding against order of Municipal Corporation, Faridabad.
-The Hon'ble Faridabad Court has stated that already interim stay have been granted by the Hon'ble High Court, hence no ground to grant relief prayed for is made out at this stage.
+The Hon'ble Faridabad Court has stated that already interim stay has been granted by the Hon'ble High Court, hence no ground to grant relief prayed for is made out at this stage.